bigolu/RanchBot/readme.md

 # Ranch Bot
-A bot that makes daily wall posts to the R a n c h Facebook page.
+A bot on DigitalOcean that makes daily wall posts to the R a n c h Facebook page.

-First, it searches tumblr for ranch related pictures and then combines it with a random quote, replacing all nouns with ranch, and finally makes a wall post.
+First, it searches tumblr for ranch related pictures.

+Next, it gets a random quote using the [quotesondesign api](http://quotesondesign.com/) and processes it using the [Natural Language Toolkit](http://www.nltk.org/) to replace any and all nouns with ranch

+ And finally it combines the two to make a wall post.

 ##Making posts to a facebook page
 To make a post to a page you ar an admin of, you will need to get a series of short-lived tokens which ultimately lead you to a never-expiring token.
-Rather than do all of that, you can just use the get_token.py script which does it for you:
+Rather than do all of that, you can just use the get_token.py script in this repo, here's how:
 1. Create a Facebook app

 2. Open the config-example.py file and replace your_id and your_secret with your app id and secret.
 Then rename the file to config.py